Azure/aztk/docs/10-clusters.md

 You can create your cluster with [low-priority](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) VMs at an 80% discount by using `--size-low-pri` instead of `--size`.
 Note that these are great for experimental use, but can be taken away at any time.
 We recommend against this option when doing long running jobs or for critical workloads.

 #### Setting your Spark and/or Python versions
-By default, Azure Thunderbolt will use **Spark v2.2.0** and **Python v3.5.4**.
-However, you can set your Spark and/or Python versions by [configuring the Docker image that is used by Azure Thunderbolt](./12-docker-image.md).
+By default, the Azure Distributed Data Engineering Toolkit will use **Spark v2.2.0** and **Python v3.5.4**.
+However, you can set your Spark and/or Python versions by [configuring the base Docker image used by this package](./12-docker-image.md).

 ### Listing clusters
 You can list all clusters currently running in your account by running